 7.1.1.1 Enhanced Positioning Reference Signals (PRS)

 For purposes of evaluation, potential enhancements related to PRS include the following candidates; increased density of PRS in time domain, new PRS pattern(s), and PRS transmission enhancements for the same PCI case.
+PRS signals may be transmitted on the same or different carriers and in the same or different band as the data carrier, including licensed and unlicensed bands.

 7.1.1.2 Enhanced RSTD measurements